API Integration

 -

-Address Validation: While Hum validates and geocodes addresses to the Census block level, providing accurate address data upfront ensures the best results.
+Address Validation: Provide accurate address data upfront to ensure the best results.
 Include complete address details including street number, street name, city, state, and ZIP code.

 -